montilab/evalGSVAsig/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of evalGSVAsig is to …
+The goal of evalGSVAsig is to identify which genes are contributing most to a GSVA score.

 ## Installation